Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The tongue sports embossed tri-star embellishments that function as a cushioning feature between the instep and the laces.
 It also has perforations on it to help keep the inside of the shoe ventilated.

-- College navy blue dominates the color palette of the Nike Metcon 4 Metallic.
+College navy blue dominates the color palette of the women's Nike Metcon 4 Metallic.
 The shiny tri-star pattern on top of the mesh is accountable for creating the metallic-like gloss of the colorway.